Cardiac (Heart) MRI

 MRI exams may be done on an outpatient basis.

-Electrocardiogram (ECG) leads (small sticky patches) will likely be placed on your chest to help the MRI machine synchronize the image acquisition with the beating of your heart.
+The nurse or technologist will likely place electrocardiogram (ECG) leads (small sticky patches) on your chest.
+This will help the MRI machine synchronize the image acquisition with the beating of your heart.
 Men may require a small area of hair to be shaved from the chest in order to ensure that the small ECG patches will stick well.
-A respiratory gating belt, a device that helps the computer know how you are breathing at any given time, may be placed around your upper abdomen.
-Additionally, a small pulse monitor may be placed on your finger.
+The nurse or technologist may place a respiratory gating belt around your upper abdomen.
+This device helps the computer know how you are breathing at any given time.
+Additionally, they may place a small pulse monitor on your finger.

-You will be given breathing instructions and will be asked to hold your breath for short periods of time during the examination.
+You will be given breathing instructions.
+The technologist may ask you to hold your breath for short periods of time during the exam.

-The entire examination is usually completed in less than 90 minutes once imaging has started, but may be shorter or longer depending on what the images show.
+The entire exam usually takes 90 minutes or less once imaging has started.
+The exam may be shorter or longer depending on what the images show.

-If a child has been sedated or anesthetized for an MRI exam, recovery time ranges from approximately 30 minutes to two hours after the exam is completed.
+If a child receives sedation or anesthesia for an MRI exam, recovery time ranges from approximately 30 minutes to two hours after the exam.

 What will I experience during and after the procedure?

-During cardiac MRI, your heart beat will be monitored and you will be asked to hold your breath for short periods of time while images are recorded.
+During cardiac MRI, the technologist will monitor your heartbeat.
+They will ask you to hold your breath for short periods of time while they record the images.

 In some cases, IV injection of contrast material may be given before the images are obtained.
 The IV needle may cause you some discomfort and you may experience some bruising.
 There is also a very small chance of skin irritation at the site of the IV tube insertion.
 Some patients may have a temporary metallic taste in their mouth after the contrast injection.